Mohamed Omar Dubad: Political history

 Dubad has been a member of the Somali parliament since 1990.
 Prior to joining the Somali Government, Dubad taught at the Somali National University in Mogadishu, and was also the head of the Mathematics department.

 After graduating from the University of Michigan, Mohamed Omar returned to Mogadishu and was assigned as the Executive Director at the National Refugee Agency.
 He established and provided relief supplies to nearly 800,000 people uprooted by the 1977 war between Somalia and Ethiopia.
-The operation as behemoth and Mohamed proved to be a capable leader in terms of his seamless interaction with the UNCHR expatriate staff and the manner he ensured relief supplies-shelter, food, clothes and medicine.
+The operation was large-scale and Mohamed helped coordinate with UNCHR expatriate staff and ensured the distribution of relief supplies-shelter, food, clothes and medicine.

 After this stint, he was sent to the Somali Embassy in Geneva to coordinate refugee matters with the UNHCR.
 He eventually became head of the Somali Mission in Geneva, making him the longest standing Somali Ambassador (1990 - 2011).
 During his long stay there, he safeguarded the assets of the Somali people and helped over 500,000 immigrants seeking refugee status.
 He also hosted the late President Mohamed Egal of Somaliland when he visited Geneva in the 1990s.